irfanrizvidev/my-template-repo/README.md

     * my-auto class to center divs vertically worked perfectly fine in all the browsers except Internet explorer.
 It was fixed using a custom class to vertically center divs.

 ## Deployment
 The website is deployed on Github.io.
-It is live on the link gven above.
+It is live on the link given above.
+Github pages was used to make the project live.

+Gitpod was used as an IDE to develop this project.
+Git was used for version control.
+With each commit and push, the changes could be observed on the live website which made troubleshooting easier.

 ## Credits
 ### Content